-As a result of the RAD conversion, CHA has converted each former public housing development into a free-standing LLC, owned by Horizon Development Properties, Inc., a wholly-owned subsidiary of CHA.
-As a part of the RAD conversion, CHA was able to fully-fund the operating reserves for each development.
+To supplement the agency's RAD transformation, CHA has converted each former public housing development into a free-standing LLC, owned by Horizon Development Properties, Inc. (HDP), a wholly-owned subsidiary of CHA.
+Through the RAD conversion, CHA can fully-fund the operating reserves for each development.
 In addition, the annual operating budget for each apartment community has set asides for both supportive services, annual maintenance and long-term reserves, making each development a self-sustaining entity.

-In addition, CHA has launched a wholly-owned property management subsidiary, Blue Horizon Management Company, and it handles the property management for apartment communities owned by CHA and Horizon Development Properties.
+All this, complements CHA's advancements of its property management subsidiary Blue Horizon Management Company (BHMC), charged to oversee the property management functions of communities owned by CHA and Horizon Development Properties (HDP).